lumos-io/futura/README.md

 ## Nix Development setup

-This project uses `nix` to make it more portable and reproduciable.
+This project uses `nix` to make it more portable.
+To install nix, you can run the following command `curl -fsSL https://install.determinate.systems/nix | sh -s -- install --determinate`.

 ### .env file

 You need to create a `.env.local` file where you add secrets that shouldn't be part of the git commit.
 Nix will try to read the file and stop in case it cannot find it.
 A `.env.tmp` file is committed with the variables that need to be used.

+### Run the shell

+Assuming `nix` has been installed correctly and the `.env.local` is available, you can proceed with `nix develop` to enter the environment.